unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 ### Creation of Feeds

 For the examples below, let's use a counter service that returns the current count number, starting from 1.
 It will be run 3 consecutive times delayed by a second each.
-For the data type we'll create a record type called `CounterValue`:
+For the data type, we'll create a record type called `CounterValue`:

 ```csharp
 public record CounterValue(int Value);